Television Preview: The programs

 The programs can vary from screening to screening, but most often they seem to be two shows: a 1997 drama called Soulmates featuring Kim Raver, and a comedy called City starring Valerie Harper.
 City was a short-lived show from 1990.
 Audience members are either told that Valerie Harper is looking to make a comeback, and wants viewers to judge her likability, or that screenwriter Paul Haggis, who wrote the show, wants to retool it for next fall, but needs viewer's opinions on its feasibility first.
 Other attendees have reported being shown the pilot of Dads, a comedy show from 1997 starring C. Thomas Howell and Steven Eckholdt.

 Associated companies

-Within a few business days after the viewings, most participants receive phone calls come from a California based company called "Datascension", in which participants are asked additional questions about the presentation.
+Within a few business days after the viewings, most participants receive phone calls come from California-based company Datascension, in which participants are asked additional questions about the presentation.
 The company has been known to make frequent, repeated calls, in the event no one at the participant's number answers, or if they reach an answering machine.